nixiesearch/nixietune/README.md

 * `seq_len`: context length of the model.
 Usually it's around 128-160 for most models in MTEB leaderboard.
 * `gradient_checkpointing`: reduces VRAM usage sugnificantly (up to 70%) with a small 10% performance penalty, as we recompute gradients instead of storing them.
 If unsure, choose `true`
 * `num_negatives`: for `infonce`/`triplet` targets, how many negatives from the dataset to select.
+* `query_prefix` and `document_prefix`: prompt labels for asymmetric models - when the model can distinguish between query and document passages.

 ## License